Packaged current accounts have – rightly – been slated by personal finance sites like loveMONEY in the past.

 Account holders will benefit from worldwide multi-trip family travel insurance, which includes things like winter sports and golf trips.

 There is also AA breakdown family cover and home emergency cover for up to £250 should you find yourself in a bind, to help you make your home safe and secure or get the energy or water back on after a failure.

 Finally, there’s mobile phone insurance, which provides cover for the repair or replacement of your phone, worth up to £2,000, should it break down, get damaged or be stolen or lost.

 It covers one phone for a single account holder or two for joint accounts.

 Free equivalent: You can get some of the same rewards and access to Cashback Extras with the standard Halifax Reward Account, which is fee-free so long as you pay in £1,500 each month and stay in credit.

 The FlexPlus account will set you back £13 a month, but it’s another one that will appeal to those who like spending time outside of the UK.

-In addition, you get UK and European breakdown and recovery assistance, with unlimited call outs for you or the person driving your car.
+In addition, you get UK and European breakdown cover, with unlimited call-outs for your vehicle and any that you’re travelling in.